Holiday (Green Day song): Background

-In live performances, video screens would display footage of helicopters dropping bombs.
-In New Jersey, at the Revolution Radio Tour, the lyrics "Pulverize the Eiffel Towers" were changed to "Pulverize the Donald Trump Towers".

-Depending on the location of the performance, the lyric "the representative from California now has the floor" will be changed to reference the country or state where the song is being performed (e.g. "the representative from United Kingdom now has the floor").

 Music video

 The first half of the video takes place in a car (a 1968 Mercury Monterey convertible), where Billie Joe Armstrong, Mike Dirnt and Tré Cool are partying around in Las Vegas.
 In the second half, they are cavorting in a bar where each of the band members portrays several different characters.
 Billie Joe Armstrong plays the mentioned Representative of California, two fighting clients, a punk rocker and a nerd.
 Tré Cool plays a drunken priest, an arrested patron, and a female prostitute.
 Mike Dirnt plays the barman, another punk, and a policeman.
 There are also scenes featuring seemingly worn-down can-can dancers.
 At the end of the video, the car smokes to a halt in the field that "Boulevard of Broken Dreams" begins in.
 Like the video for "Boulevard of Broken Dreams", this video was directed by Samuel Bayer.

 The band arrived at the 2005 MTV Video Music Awards in the same car, this time "pimped out" by James Washburn, a friend of the band.